Thermal Camera SDK 11.3.0

 0/4 - 20 mA

 For more details about the different PIF variants please refer to the Supported Process Interfaces (PIFs) section of the Features chapter.
+It also contains links to their respective product pages that feature more detailed spec sheets and manuals in their download section.

 The process interface and its channels can either be configured via